“Oh baby baby it’s a wild world. It’s hard to get by just upon a smile.”

 His 1971 follow-up album Teaser and the Firecat was another high quality album, and gave him back-to-back albums that few careers could match.
 It also sold over 3-million copies in the U.S.

 Teaser and the Firecat (with another album cover featuring a drawing by Cat Stevens) gave us “Moonshadow”, “Morning Has Broken”, “The Wind” and “Peace Train”.
-I also bought most of his other albums in the 1970’s, but these two albums represent the best of his career.
+I also bought his other albums in the 1970’s, but these two albums represent the best of his career.

 Cat Stevens developed a unique style, sometimes punctuating his songs with staccato singing, and dramatic dynamics.
 But the main aspect of his songs is that they were well written, and hold up after all these years.
-In fact, 47 years later, his songs have been used in dozens of television shows like “This Is Us”, and in dozens of movies like “Guardians of the Galaxy Vol. 2”.
+In fact, 47 years later, his songs have been used in dozens of television shows like “This Is Us”, and in many movies like “Guardians of the Galaxy Vol. 2”.
 “This Is Us” featured “Where Do The Children Play”, “The Wind” and “Moonshadow”.
 “Guardians” featured “Father And Son”.